Nexmo/nexmo-developer/_documentation/conversation/code-snippets/conversation/list-conversations.md

 # List Conversations

-In this Code Snippet you will see how to list all Conversations.
+In this code snippet you will see how to list all Conversations.

 ## Example